letientai299/musory/readme.md

 # Musory

 Musory is a collections of tools to learn and practice Music Theory.
 The project is WIP, developed by a beginner in both music and web app development.

 ## Features

 - Work offline, in browser, no need a server.
 - Keyboard friendly
 - Mobile friendly

+## Tools

+- yarn

+## TODO

+- Learn about:
+  - perf
+  - testing
+  - server side rendering
+  - localization